zlatnaspirala/matrix-engine-wgpu/readme.md

 ```

 from the engine root directory.

-EditorX is an alias for FluxCodexVertex (needed three words to keep the name unique 😄)
+EditorX is an alias for FluxCodexVertex (needed three words to keep the name unique)
 Run the scene by pressing F6 or by clicking Run in the left panel
 If you delete all objects from the scene, you must refresh the page and add at least one object again
 Before importing a graph, delete all nodes from the FluxCodexVertex graph